izhakmo/FileSystemMonitor/README.md

 TODO:
-* Write logs to files and not console
 * UT (there are some UTs right now, but need to add more)
 * Improve DI - inject maxNumberOfFoldersToMonitor, create FileSystemMonitorFactory and inject to FileSystemWatcherMonitor, FileSystemMonitor - inject the URL, inject log filePath
 * Improve PrintEventLogs data stractures